JuliaGraphics/Luxor.jl/docs/src/basics.md

 preview
 ```

+!!! note

+    SVGs are text based, and can get quite big.
+Up to a certain size, SVGs will be previewable as easily and quickly as PNGs.
+But very large drawings in SVG format won't necessarily  be displayed.

 ## Quick drawings with macros

 The `@svg`, `@png`, and `@pdf` macros are designed to let you quickly create graphics without having to provide the usual boiler-plate functions.
 For example, the Julia code: